Phuket - Laguna Phuket Golf Club

 Our hotel was running a special discount of 4,100 Baht for 18-holes, to which you had to add the buggy, caddies and the tips.
 So a round of golf for 2 players, all included, cost 10,700 Baht, plus drinks, etc. (just over €300).

-The course layout looks quite daunting, but in fact the water is less present that the layout would suggest.
+The course layout looks quite daunting, but in fact the water is less present than the layout would suggest.
 The greens are tricky but you just listen to the caddies.
 At peak times there were too many people on the course.
 The best option was 9-holes in late afternoon.